 Flour and Sugar Packaging

 If you don’t buy baking ingredients like flour and sugar in bulk, buy them in paper packaging and compost the packaging.
 Depending on how the ingredients are transferred to the store (i.e if they are transferred in plastic to the bulk bins), buying in individual paper packaging might be just as good as the bulk alternatives.
+Buying baking supplies in paper packaging is a great way to move toward zero-waste baking.

 Break It Down